oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 is not possible to specify different source code dependencies for different stages or distributions.

+#### usrc hooks

+Hooks will be searched in the directory which contains the upstream-sources config.
+It's expected that the hooks will have execution permissions set.

+__usrc supports the following hooks__:

+`usrc-post-update-hook`

+Will run after `usrc` updates the upstream-sources config, and before creating a commit.

+The `USRC_CONFIG_PATH` will contain the path to the upstream-sources config.

 ### Package dependencies

 Package dependencies are specified in dependency definition files with the